sage-code/eve/manual/operators.md

 |------|---------------------------------------------------------------
 |--    | Single line comment start |\ end of line comment
 |..    | range representation or slice [n..m]
-|:>    | Receive output argument from aspect I/O parameter
+|:>    | Receive output argument from method I/O parameter
 |+>    | Data pipeline fetch or select into: collection
 |=+    | Outer join operator used in data "select" statement
 |<:    | Declare user define type using a type descriptor